mmcdermott/MEDS_Tabular_AutoML/docs/terminology.md

 ## Lookback Window

 We define a lookback window as a time period before a reference time point over which dynamic data is aggregated.
-By default we use the lookback windows (defined in [this default hydra config](https://github.com/mmcdermott/MEDS_Tabular_AutoML/blob/main/src/MEDS_tabular_automl/configs/tabularization/default.yaml)):
+By default, we use the lookback windows (defined in [this default hydra config](https://github.com/mmcdermott/MEDS_Tabular_AutoML/blob/main/src/MEDS_tabular_automl/configs/tabularization/default.yaml)):
 ```yaml
 window_sizes:
   - "1d" # 1 day